Roznoshchik/chat-app-jquery/readme.md

 As part of a coding assignment, I was asked to build a simple chat application.

+## Differences between main branch
+The main branch doesn't have backend or a db.
+This branch uses a postgres database with a koa server.

 ## Assignment Requirements

 - Anything that could be jQuery should be in jQuery